 Instructions

-Step 1: Let milk come to room temperature
+Step 1: Let the milk come to room temperature

 Step 2: Grind oatmeal until you have a very fine powder (if using)